JASmith0820/Song_Rank_App/README.md

 # Song_Rank_App
-Descriptive and Predictive Analysis of Internet Rankings of Popular Music Andrew Nichols, Jessica Smith, and Yahui Zhou
+Descriptive and Predictive Analysis of Internet Rankings of Popular Music
+Authors: Andrew Nichols, Jessica Smith, and Yahui Zhou

 Please read our write-up entitled GroupReportDNSC6211_Group6.pdf to see our project workflow and conclusions.
 The raw LaTeX version of the file can be found in the folder entitled GroupReportDNSC6211_Latex_files.